Barksdale hosts 2023 Defenders of Liberty Air Show

-U.S. Navy Blue Angels pilot, Cdr Alex Armatas, taxi's to the runway at the 2023 Defenders of Liberty Barksdale Air Show, Barksdale Air Force Base, La., March 25, 2023.
-The U.S. Navy Blue Angels mission is to showcase the pride and professionalism of the United States Navy and United States Marine Corps by putting on flight demonstrations and community outreach.
-(U.S. Air Force photo by Staff Sgt.
-James Thompson)
+The Red Bull Air Force team performs during the National Anthem at the 2023 Defenders of Liberty Air Show, Barksdale Air Force Base, La., March 25, 2023.
+Red Bull’s mission is to push the limits of human flight and rethink what is possible.
+(U.S. Air Force photo by Airman 1st Class Nicole Ledbetter)

 |Date Taken: